Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

 Guardian Advocacy: Florida's Middle Ground

-Florida offers a streamlined process called guardian advocacy under Section 393.12 for individuals with developmental disabilities (as defined by the Agency for Persons with Disabilities).
-Guardian advocacy does not require a finding of incapacity, which eliminates the need for an examining committee and simplifies the court process.
-Costs and timeline are typically lower than full guardianship.
+The key difference from guardianship: guardian advocacy does not require a finding of incapacity.
+That eliminates the examining committee and simplifies the court process.
+Costs and timeline are typically lower.

 Supported Decision-Making